 A Brief Conversation About Design in Technology

 If you have spoken to almost anyone in the tech space in the last decade, you have probably come across a variety of acronyms.
 If you have spoken to a human in Seattle in the past five years, you have probably heard the terms UI, UX, HX, CX, XD, UCD, ICX, and so many more peppered into conversations more frequently than salt is sprinkled on food.
 Although not in their infancies, these terminologies and concepts have grown in popularity in our digital age.
-Companies around the globe are craving these coveted two letter acronym experts to maintain their edge and continue on their path of digital transformation (oh yes, that other buzzword) while industrial design students joke about selling their ‘design souls’ for the comfortable lifestyles these jobs pay.
+Companies around the globe are craving these coveted two letter acronym experts to maintain their edge and continue on their path of digital transformation (oh yes, that other buzzword) while industrial design students joke about selling their design souls for the comfortable lifestyles these jobs pay.
 So, what do they mean?
-Are they worth the price of an industrial designer’s soul?
 How do we differentiate between the concepts behind these acronyms, other buzzwords, and how are they directing our work processes?
-It can be confusing to keep track of the constantly fluctuating collection of abbreviations; especially when most of them overlap in meaning and role while more two-letter acronyms are simultaneously being cooked up.
+It can be confusing to keep track of the constantly fluctuating collection of abbreviations; especially when most of them overlap in meaning and role, while more two-letter acronyms are simultaneously being plated.
 Let’s dip into our collective knowledge and bake a shared understand of these prolific terms.

 One of the most frequently used short hands is UI/UX and many times the UI and UX are separated only by a slash while their meanings are far more complex than the slash implies.
 UX is the abbreviation for user experience, and UI stands for user interface.
 The origin of the term user experience has been credited to Don Norman, the man behind, The Design of Everyday things.